Sarohia94/Project-1-skinfirst/README.md

 * Tested social media link.
 They open on to a new page as expected.
 * Tested sign up form.
 Fields left blank will flag up when attempting to sign up.
 * Tested thankyou page.
 No action for 30s will automatically redirect you back to the home page.
 Clicking on the button before the timer will also send you back to the home page.

 ---

+## Deployment

+### Local Deployment

+#### How to Clone
+1. Sign up or log in to GitHub
+2. Go to the repository https://github.com/Sarohia94/Project-1-skinfirst
+3. Go to the code dropdown and select how you'd like clone and copy the link provided
+4. Go to the new repo and enter in your workspace terminal, "git clone" followed by the link copied

+#### How to Fork
+1. Sign up or log in to GitHub
+2. Go to the repository https://github.com/Sarohia94/Project-1-skinfirst
+3. Click on the fork button towards the top right of the page

+### Remote Deployment
+The website was deployed to GitHub Pages as follows:
+1. Log in to GitHub
+2. Assuming you have cloned or forked the repository, go on the "Settings" link for this repository
+3. Click on the "Pages" link on the left hand side of the page
+4. Under "Source" select "Deploy from branch" from the dropdown
+5. Under "Branch" select "main" from the dropdown
+6. Click "Save" which will then refresh the page
+7. It might take a few mins before you can refresh and view the link to the site published

+---